Graduate Student and Faculty Awards

 The purpose of the GPSA Service Award ($300 Monetary Award) is to acknowledge up to three graduate and professional students each academic year who have displayed outstanding performance through their dedication and service to the UNLV and Las Vegas community.

 The purpose of the GPSA Merit Award ($300 Monetary Award) is to acknowledge up to three graduate and professional students each academic year who have proven themselves to be outstanding scholars in their field.

 GPSA Distinguished Contribution Award

-The purpose of the GPSA Distinguished Contribution Award is to acknowledge up to 3 awards for service to graduate and professional students each academic year from the following categories: UNLV administration, faculty, and staff.
+The purpose of the GPSA Distinguished Contribution Award is to acknowledge one individual for their service to graduate and professional students each academic year from the following categories: UNLV administration, faculty, and staff.
 This award was enacted to bestow formal recognition upon devoted supporters of graduate and professional students who have made contributions that better the life of graduate and professional students.